|Email JuliusDownload CV|

 LLB, LLM, PGCE, PGC in Transnational oil and gas and Energy law.

-- Member of the Chartered Institute of Arbitrators (Fellow)
+Member of the Chartered Institute of Arbitrators (Fellow and on Approved Faculty List (AFL))